-The following box plots show the distribution of False Negative Match Rates (FNMR) at the specified False Match Rates (FMR) for the 301 listed algorithms.
+The following table shows the False Negative Match Rates (FNMR) at the specified False Match Rates (FMR).
 FNMR (or false negative rate) is the proportion of mated comparisons producing a score below the threshold set to achieve the specified FMR.
 FMR (or false positive rate) is the proportion of impostor comparisons producing a score at or above that threshold.
 A lower FNMR indicates a more accurate algorithm.

 Template comparison time is measured as the amount of time taken to generate a similarity metric given two biometric templates.
 A lower template comparison time allows for comparing more templates in less time, which is immensely important when performing 1 to N searches on large collections containing millions of biometric templates.
 For more information on why this is important, please refer to this blog post.
 As of 01/12/2022, Trueface is ranked first in the world for template comparison speed.

 FRVT 1 to N

-The following box plots show the distribution of False Negative Identification Rates (FNIR) for a False Positive Identification Rate (FPIR) of 0.003 in Identification Mode.
+The following table shows the distribution of False Negative Identification Rates (FNIR) for a False Positive Identification Rate (FPIR) of 0.003 in Identification Mode.
 FNIR is the proportion of mated searches failing to return the mate above the threshold.
 FPIR is the proportion of non-mated searches producing one or more candidates above the threshold.
 A lower FNIR indicates a more accurate algorithm.

 - Trueface Achieves Top 3 Global Rank on NIST FRVT for Speed